Three star - A pub interior of exceptional national historic importance

 Grand vestibule on the corner entrance with engraved patterned glass in the doors.
 The two central panes are now plain glass whereas in recent times they would have been frosted and cut glass panes in them!
 The pub consists of a large now L-shaped main bar as result of a loss of some partitions.
 It retains its original long curved-ended mahogany counter, which along the left hand side of the room has a white marble top.
 It also retains the splendid original bar back fitting with highly decorative etched mirror glass panels right up to the ceiling; some lower shelving lost to fridges.
 Decorative cast iron columns holding up the Lincrusta ceiling.
 Old/original fixed seating in small niched bays with another display of mirrors behind reaching to the ceiling.
 Only the mirror on the left near the door is original, all the others are modern additions/replacements.
 All the wood surround is original with carved pillars regularly spaced along the wall.
 Note the Art Nouveau candelabra in copper taking the form of sinuous draped female figures holding aloft bouquets of flowers containing the light bulbs.

-The small separate snug has its own door in St Martins Court but only in use as emergency exit.
-It is small and has an original counter with carvings on pilasters where one section looks like a cupboard that folds down (?).
-Partition/screen above the original fixed seating is of four bays with has highly ornate mirror glass (one has been broken for about 12 months so one wonders if Spirit Group will ever get around to it!) and reaches the ceiling with a narrow row of plain mirrors.
+The small separate snug has its own door in St Martins court, and has an original counter with carvings on pilasters where one section looks like a cupboard that folds down (?).
+Partition/screen above the original fixed seating is of four bays with highly ornate mirror glass.
 The exterior windows in two bays have more decorative etched panels in them.
 Good carved mahogany surround fireplace with modern interior.
 There is a dumb waiter here in use for meals.
 Baffle by the door with deep etched glass panel in the top.
 There is a door out to the rest of the pub and this room can be closed for private parties.

 There is a separate ‘Dining Room’ at the rear with more modern mirrors all around the walls but the wood surrounds are old/original and no fixed seating.
 The then owners Scottish & Newcastle sensitively restored the pub in 1999.
 The work amounted to no more than a thorough cleaning of the inside and outside and reupholstering of the seats and is thus a model of how historic pub fabrics should be treated - in the old maxim of conservationists, 'do what is necessary but as little as possible'.